uc-cdis/gen3-discovery-ai/README.md

 A proof of concept wrapper service around OpenAI's API that allows for configuring multiple topics with different embeddings and system prompts.

-Blatently steals code from https://github.com/uc-cdis/ask-gen3
+Blatantly steals code from https://github.com/uc-cdis/ask-gen3

 ## Quickstart